jhunt/shout/README.md

 Shout! keeps track of the `ok`-ness of each topic you create.
 Whenever transitions occur, either a failure (ok -> not ok) or a recovery (the opposite), a notification is sent.

-By default, the `username:password` pair is `shout:shout`, but this can be overridden by setting the `SHOUT_OPS_AUTH` environment variable before starting the Shout! process.
+By default, the `username:password` pair is `shout:shout`, but this can be overridden by setting the `SHOUT_OPS_AUTH` environment variable for the operations endpoints (/events, /state, and /states) and `SHOUT_ADMIN_AUTH` for admin endpoint (/rules) before starting the Shout! process.

 No Seriously, How Do I Use It, _For Real_?
 ------------------------------------------